hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
   // Value of the field is stored and used inside the component private _value: number;
-  // PowerApps component framework delegate which will be assigned to this object which would be called whenever any update happens. private _notifyOutputChanged: () => void;
+  // Power Apps component framework delegate which will be assigned to this object which would be called whenever any update happens. private _notifyOutputChanged: () => void;
   // label element created as part of this component private labelElement: HTMLLabelElement;